-A) It is hoped that concerns about children in class can be dealt with swiftly between the parent / carer and the class teacher.
-Teachers are always available to discuss any concern with either the parent / carer or the child.
+A) It is hoped that concerns about children in class can be dealt with swiftly between the parent/carer and the class teacher.
+Teachers are always available to discuss any concern of either the parent/carer or the child.

-When a complaint is regarding the provision made in school for a child with Special Educational Needs or Disabilities the SENDCO will always be available to discuss the concern.

-B) If you are not satisfied with the outcome of your discussion with the class teacher or your concern is of a general nature, then parents/carers can make an appointment with the Headteacher so that things can be discussed and acted upon.

-If your complaint is not dealt with to your satisfaction, then you can formally write to the Headteacher.
-The school must then response to this by investigating the complaint and informing the parent/carer of what action is being taken.

-C) If you are still not satisfied with the action the school has taken after seeing the class teacher and the Headteacher, then the Governors can investigate your complaint.
-Your first contact is Mr D Ramsey (Chair of Governor).
-Parents/carers need to write a formal letter to the Chair of Governors

-The Governors will then formally investigate the complaint and will inform the parent/carer of their decision.
+- B) If you are not satisfied with the outcome of your discussion with the class teacher or your concern is of a general nature, then parents/carers can make an appointment with the Headteacher so that things can be discussed and acted upon. - If your complaint is not dealt with to your satisfaction, then you can formally write to the Headteacher.
+The school must then response to this by investigating the complaint and informing the parent/carer of what action is being taken. - C) If you are still not satisfied with the action the school has taken after seeing the class teacher and the Headteacher, then the Governors can investigate your complaint. - Your first contact is Mr D Ramsay (Chair of Governor).
+Parents/carers need to write a formal letter to the Chair of Governors - The Governors will then formally investigate the complaint and will inform the parent/carer of their decision.

-Please see Complaints Policy for more information on the school website.
+Please see Burradon Community Primary School/North Tyneside Complaints Policy for more information.